stephenmcrowe/cs61-lab3/README.md

 To install on Windows, install from [nodejs.org](https://nodejs.org/en/) and [yarnpkg.com](https://classic.yarnpkg.com/en/).

+Client requirements

+* pipenv
+* python 3.8

+Alternatively, install requests and pyjwt

-### Install node modules
+### Install dependencies

+Run the command `yarn` to install node modules.
-Run the command `yarn`.
+Run the command `pipenv install` to install python dependencies.

 ### Start the server

 `yarn start`

+### Start the client

+`pipenv run python client.py`

+Or, if your Python packages are installed locally, just `python client.py`.

-This repo is already equipped with the following from Prof. Tim Tregubov's server starterpack:
+Thanks to Prof. Tim Tregubov for equipping this repo with the following from his server starterpack:

 * node with babel
 * expressjs
 * airbnb eslint rules

 Procfile set up to run on [heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs#deploy-the-app)

-## TODO

-* get (singular), update, delete
-* client side (terminal for now)
-* login credentials stuff/privileges
-* Create a new database user that the api will use to access the database